 The College understands that students can sometimes feel overwhelmed with the cost of college.
 NPRC works to help students reach their educational goals, keeping in mind the financial commitment that accompanies this investment.
-Multiple payment options, institutional aid, assistance with the financial aid process, and links to resources and scholarships available in the communities served are offered to students.
+The College offers students multiple payment options, institutional aid, assistance with the financial aid process, and links to resources and scholarships available in the communities served.